CraigWang1/Spatially-Resolved-Stochastic-Cluster-Dynamics-SRSCD-simulator-with-Qianran-Yu-/README.md

    - Two clusters combine and become a larger cluster, or get annhilated.
 At least one of the reactants need to be mobile.
 5. Long term migration (diffusion):
    - Clusters' long-term migration by Fick's law.
+6. Hydrogen desorption from surface:
+   - Hydrogen adsorbing onto the surface of the material and leaving.
+7. Super Abundant Vacancy (SAV):
+   - Overpressurized VH clusters, or oversaturated H atoms, can eject a tungsten atom to create another vacancy.

 ****Program structure****